 Cook From Scratch

-Preparing homemade meals is always best because it reduces the amount of sugar present in your final dish.
+Preparing homemade meals is always best because you can control the amount of sugar present in your final dish.
 By preparing food yourself, you know exactly what goes into each dish which makes it easier for you to avoid hidden sugars.

 Eat Before You Feel Too Hungry